Rachel has taught internationally including in Germany, Italy, Mexico, and the Czech Republic.

 Mindful Leader, Meditate Together (2020)

-2022 - Mindful Awareness Practices 3 (MAPs) with Diana Winston, UCLA Mindful Awareness Research Center
+2022 - Mindful Awareness Practices 3: The Spectrum of Awareness Practices (MAPs) with Diana Winston, UCLA Mindful Awareness Research Center

 2021 - "Mindful Self-Compassion" with Jamie Lynn Tatera